jkomoros/CASsim/README.md

 - `setSize`: `[rows, cols]` - Must be in the first state, and may be in later ones.
 Resets the map to that size.
 - `setAdjacentPossibleSteps`: `<positive integer>` - Override how many steps of adjacent possible around captured cells to show.
 0 disables adjacent possible highlighting.
 Defaults to 3.
 - `setScale`: `<positive float>` - Override the scale of the rendered output.
 1.0 is default scale.
+- `setColors`: `<object>` - Set colors of the given names to the given values.
+See `colorsParameters` for information on the meaning of each color name.
+See `colorDefinition` for legal value of the keys of the object.
+Colors that are not named will not be modified from the state before.
+Setting a color to `undefined` will set the color back to the default value.
 - `setBackground`: `<string css value>` - Set the background color.
 The string should be a CSS color value, like `#CCFFCC`.
 Setting to '' sets back to default.
 The background will not be in png screenshots by default (it will be transparent), but for GIF frames the background will be included (since GIFs don't handle variable transparency).
 - `description`: `<string>` - A string describing what that frame.
 The description doesn't do anything, it's more to help orient you in your frame description.
 - `name`: `<string` - A name for the state, to refer to later with resetTo.